SaadMAmjad/Webscrapper/README.md

-# A simple webscrapper made in Python, using Tkinter, Beautiful Soup and PyInstaller
+# A simple webscraper made in Python, using Tkinter, Beautiful Soup and PyInstaller

 #### Pulls data from a safe-to-scrape website: http://books.toscrape.com/